-Nasal Polyp Treatment in Southern California
+Nasal Polyp Treatment in Orange County, CA

 The team at SCENT – Southern California Ear, Nose, and Throat has extensive experience in diagnosing and treating nasal polyps along with involvement in multiple phase-III clinical trials for treating nasal polyposis.
 At their offices throughout Southern California, including Los Alamitos, Long Beach, Huntington Beach, Newport Beach, and Torrance, California, the ENT specialists offer medications and surgery to relieve symptoms of nasal polyps and improve your breathing.
 Learn more about your options for treating obstructive nasal polyps by calling the SCENT office nearest you or by requesting an appointment online today.

 Nasal polyps are benign (noncancerous) tumors that grow in your nasal passage.
 Polyps often develop because of underlying health conditions that cause inflammation in the mucous membranes of the sinuses.
 Common triggers for nasal polyps include: